genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

     - advanced
 ---

+## Automatically generated sequences

-There are two keywords that enable you to define a field that automatically generates a sequence number ways (such as you would need for identifying a new trade or a new order):
+There are two keywords that enable you to define a field that automatically generates a sequence number (such as you would need for identifying a new trade or a new order):

-- `autoIncrement` which simply generates an integer value in sequence
+- `autoIncrement`, which simply generates an integer value in sequence
 - `sequence`, which generates either a [UUID](https://www.uuidtools.com/what-is-uuid) or a value in a Genesis format (see below), depending on the database technology you are using

 :::info
-For all new development, we recommended that you use `autoIncrement` fields rather than sequences.
+For all new development, we recommended that you use `autoIncrement` fields rather than `sequence`.
 :::

 ## Default format when using sequence